KotoLLC/peacenik/README.md

 ![example social graph](readme-images/1-social-graph.png)

-Mike, and Janice, want to start Koto nodes, bring their friends with them, and share thoughts, photos, and videos.
-So they create instance on AWS, Google Cloud, Digital Ocean, or wherever.
-Next they download a Koto release, and run it.
+Mike, and Janice, want to start Koto nodes to share thoughts, photos, and videos with their friends.
+So they create instances on Digital Ocean, or wherever, download the latest release, and run it.

 ![new nodes](readme-images/2-new-nodes.png)